 Concepts & Architecture¶

 This section explains the architecture of the Truthound product line.
-The main portal combines Truthound Core, Truthound AI, Truthound Orchestration, and a boundary-level Truthound Dashboard overview in one site, but those layers should not be read as one flat feature catalog.
+The main portal combines Truthound Core, Truthound AI, Truthound Orchestration, and a boundary-level Truthound Depot overview in one site, but those layers should not be read as one flat feature catalog.

 Read this section when you want to understand: